jean0828/AD-integration-Linux/README.md

 # AD-integration-Linux
-This is a tutorial to integrate a linux server in an Active Directory environment
+This is a tutorial to integrate a linux server in an Active Directory environment.

+For this tutorial we have the following devices:
+* Active Directory Server: IP 10.0.0.4
+* Linux Server: IP 10.0.0.5

 ## Instalation of Active Directory
 1. we need a Windows server and adding the role of Active Directory.